-- Before initial startup, set the db_password to be the nitro_user password.
-It is also recommended that you change all other default passwords before starting Nitro Web Services.
-If you do not change the passwords at this point, it will be more difficult to change them later. - By default, NWS uses an auto-generated self-signed SSL certificate to encrypt the link between the web server and the browser clients.
+• By default, NWS uses an auto-generated self-signed SSL certificate to encrypt the link between the web server and the browser clients.
 The auto-generated self-signed SSL certificate is created at service start up; not during the installation process.

-However, you can use your own certfile, keyfile, and ca_certs files if you wish.
+However, you can use your own certfile, keyfile, and ca certs files if you wish.